 The demand for e-books continues to grow in South Central Kansas Library System member public, school district, academic and special libraries.
 Some SCKLS member libraries have decided the best way to meet their e-book needs is to purchase e-books for their local collections and users.
 Other SCKLS member libraries may use shared e-book resources through the State Library of Kansas, Topeka; Overdrive Sunflower e-Library; and other new consortia.
 SCKLS offers new financial support for its public, school district, academic and special libraries by providing a new reimbursement grant program for those libraries that purchase e-books.

-As defined by the new SCKLS E-book Reimbursement grant program, e-books are defined as books and/or audio books in digital format that are available for loan or use through a member library’s automated library system, e-book access platform or through an e-reader device loaned by the member library.
+As defined by the new SCKLS E-book Reimbursement grant program, e-books are defined as books audio books, and/or magazines in digital format that are available for loan or use through a member library’s automated library system, e-book access platform or through an e-reader device loaned by the member library.
 E-textbooks are ineligible for a matching grant as are a member library’s participation, administrative, maintenance or other vendor fees associated with e-book purchases.

 Grant applications must include copies of order(s) documenting the vendor, amount and titles of the e-books purchased and/or copy of an itemized subscription order(s).
 An order documenting a purchased credit for e-books, titles not yet determined, is also acceptable.
 All provided documents must represent the original transaction between the library and vendor; invoices paid for with already-purchased content credit are not eligible.
 Invoices for purchasing new content credit, or for specific titles that are not being paid for with content credit, are eligible.

-E-book vendors may include but are not limited to Amazon, Baker & Taylor, Barnes and Noble, Ebsco, Follet, Overdrive, Proquest, Recorded Books and 3M Cloud Library.
+E-book vendors may include but are not limited to Amazon, Baker & Taylor, Barnes and Noble, Ebsco, Follet, Overdrive, Proquest, Recorded Books, Zinio and 3M Cloud Library.
 The E-book Reimbursement Grant Request amount must equal the amount of e-books purchased and not exceed $3,000.

 SCKLS has allocated a total of $70,000 or $35,000 for Round One 2014 and $35,000 for Round Two 2014 E-book Reimbursement Grants.